FAQs About Veterans Services

 - Any student attempting to utilize Veterans benefits at Harper MUST have a VEC on file.
 Without this document, the SCO will not know that you want to use your Veterans benefits and your enrollment will not be certified.

 - You are paid on the first of the month for the month prior.
-Direct deposit can be set up with the VA at the time of applying for benefits.
+Direct deposit should be set up with the VA at the time of applying for benefits.

 - BAH rates are set at the E-5 plus dependents level of the ZIP code of the school you are attending.